AdobeDocs/campaign-classic.pt-BR/help/platform/using/creating-filters.md

 <!--
   >[!NOTE]
   >
   >The **%** character replaces any character string.
-For example, the string `%@yahoo.com` lets you display all the profiles with an e-mail address in the domain "yahoo.com".
+For example, the string `%@yahoo.com` lets you display all the profiles with an email address in the domain "yahoo.com".
 -->
 É possível alterar o filtro padrão de uma lista.
 Para obter mais informações, consulte [Alterar o filtro padrão](#altering-the-default-filter).